0

 5) Never let the bookkeeper that enters transactions on a daily basis in the accounting system make general journal entries that override the system

 There are many others, but you get the general idea.
 If you look at all of these rules, you will notice that each one separates two of the four elements.
+Are you too small to have these controls?
+Maybe, but consider the consequences and think about your daily involvement in the operations of your business.
+Are you adequately involved in this business.
+If you have grown too fast, you are probably not paying attention to these details.

 Accounts Receivable: